How to Grow Potatoes in Containers

 If you are looking for an easier way to garden, this article on how to grow potatoes in containers is the perfect solution.
 You might be surprised to know that almost any plant you usually see in a backyard garden will do almost as well in a container.
 And containers mean you can grow your entire garden right outside your back door.

-A few years ago, I relocated my garden closer to my home.
+A few years ago, I relocated my garden closer to my home to set up an easier way to grow our food.
 One of the things they don’t tell you as you get older is that your back and legs don’t want to do all the things they once did when you were in your 30s.
 Who knew?

-To help my aching body a bit, I moved my entire gardening operation to right outside my kitchen door.
+To help prevent my body from aching, I moved my entire gardening operation outside my kitchen door.
 Yes, all of it.

-My tomatoes, peppers, peas, zucchini, and garden veggies are now all growing in pots on my patio or they are growing in straw bales mixed among my flower beds.
-The one thing I had not tried yet was growing potatoes in containers.
+My tomatoes, peppers, peas, zucchini, and garden veggies are now all growing in containers and bags on my patio, with a few things growing in straw bales that I have mixed in among my flower beds.
+The one thing I had yet to try was growing potatoes in containers.

 Until now.